muppet9010/factorio-muppet-streamer/README.md

 Player Inventory Shuffle
 ------------------------

-Takes the inventories from the target players, shuffles them and then distributes the items back between those players.
-Will keep the different types of items in roughly the same number of players inventories as they started and will spread the quantities in a random distribution between them (not even).
+Takes all the inventory item from the target players, shuffles them and then distributes the items back between those players.
+Will keep the different types of items in roughly the same number of players inventories as they started, and will spread the quantities in a random distribution between them (not evenly).

 - Command syntax: `/muppet_streamer_player_inventory_shuffle [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effects start.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - targets: STRING - Mandatory: a comma seperated list of the player names to target (assuming they are online at the time), or `[ALL]` to target all online players on the server.
     - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
 Defaults to True.
+    - destinationPlayersMinimumVariance: NUMBER - Optional: The minimum number of destination player's inventories that the items should end up in above/below the number of source player inventories.
+Defaults to 1.
+See notes for logic on item distribution.
+    - destinationPlayersVarianceFactor: NUMBER - Optional: The factor applied to each item type's number of source players when calculating the range of the random destination player count.
+Defaults to 0.25.
+See notes for logic on item distribution.
+    - recipientItemMinToMaxRatio: NUMBER - Optional: The approximate min/max range of the number of items a destination player will recieve compared to others.
+Defaults to 4.
+See notes for logic on item distribution.
 - Example command for 3 players: `/muppet_streamer_player_inventory_shuffle {"targets":"muppet9010,bob54,dave_76"}`
 - Example command for all active players: `/muppet_streamer_player_inventory_shuffle {"targets":"[ALL]"}`

 Notes:

 - The targets accept a comma seperated list of player names in a single string, i.e. `"Player1,Player2, Player3  "`.
 Any leading or trailing spaces from player names will be removed.
 The player names case must match the Facotrio username exactly.
+- The distribution logic is a bit convoluted, but works as per:
+    - All targets online have all thier inventories taken.
+Each item type has the number of source players recorded.
+    - A random number of new players to recieve each item type is worked out.
+This is based on the number of source players for that item type, with a +/- random value based on the greatest between the destinationPlayersMinimumVariance setting and the destinationPlayersVarianceFactor setting.
+This allows a minimum variation to be enforced even when very small player targets are online.
+The final value of new players for the items to be split across will never be less than 1 or greater than all of the online target players.
+    - The number of each item each selected player will recieve is a random perportion of the total.
+This is controlled by the recipientItemMinToMaxRatio setting.
+This setting defines the minimum to maximum ratio between 2 players, i.e. setting of 4 means a player recieveing the maximum number can recieve up to 4 times as many as a player recieveing the minimum.
+This setting's implimentation isn't quite exact and should be viewed as a rought guide.
+    - Any items that can't be fitted in to the intended destination player will be given to another online targetted player if possible.
+This will affect the item quantity balance between players and the appearance of how many destination players were selected.
+If it isn't possible to give the items to any online targetted player then they will be dropped on the floor at a targetted players feet.
+This situation can occur as items are taken from player's extra inventories like trash, but returned to the player using Factorio default item assignment logic.
+Player's various inventories can also have filtering on their slots, thus further reducing the room for random items to fit in.
+- Players are given items using Factorios default item assignment logic.
+This will mean that equipment will be loaded based on the random order it is recieved and any auto trashing, etc will happen based on Factorio's default behaviour.